glenwperry/glenwperry.github.io/_posts/2016-09-13-up-and-running-with-jekyll.md

 ------------------

 - Installing a linter and hinter for Javascript in SublimeText (install packages like ruby: preferences > packages)
-- Customizing darcli Jekyll template (Realistically I could remove more assets, probably, and will try)
 - Hit f6 to spell-check.